Exemptions for Cars and Homes

 How to Use the Wildcard Exemption in Bankruptcy

 The wildcard exemption in Chapter 7 and 13 bankruptcy provides a way to protect more of your assets from liquidation during bankruptcy.
-This particular exemption allows you to protect property that is not normally covered under other exemptions.
-Here's how the wildcard exemption works.
+The exemption allows you to protect property not generally covered under other exemptions.

 -